fermyon/installer/aws/quick-start/README.md

 making sure it points to the Elastic IP's public address.
 See https://letsencrypt.org/docs/staging-environment/#rate-limits for more details.

-# Interacting with the Fermyon Platform
+# Interacting with Fermyon

-Once this example has been deployed, you're ready to start building and deploying applications on the Fermyon Platform.
+Once this example has been deployed, you're ready to start building and deploying applications on Fermyon.

 For in-depth guides, follow the [Spin documentation](https://spin.fermyon.dev/) or [Hippo documentation](https://docs.hippofactory.dev/) to get started.